voltrondata-labs/arrowbench/README.md

   function, this won't tell you what exactly, but it can help rule things out.
   If `TRUE`, the result data will contain a `prof_file` field, which you can read in with `profvis::profvis(prof_input = file)`.
+* `read_only`: don't actually run benchmarks, but read any results that are in the results directory.

 ## Defining benchmarks